the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 = [4.6.10.1] 2018-01-25 =
-* Fix - Make sure rewrite rule for `/events` is not hardcoded and is based on dynamic option field [98463]
+* Fix - Make sure rewrite rule for `/events` is not hardcoded and is based on dynamic option field (thanks to @earnjam and others for flagging this problem) [98463]

 = [4.6.10] 2018-01-23 =